Trevortds/trevortds.github.io/_posts/blog/2016-05-23-what-does-it-feel-like-when-your-house-is-struck-by-lightning.md

 Then you need to pick out the glass shards from your dog.
 Oh, did I not mention?
 The shock of the thunder at range zero has a tendency to shatter glass.
 And wood.
 And rock.
 And brick.
 And concrete.
 Make sure all that stuff isn’t broken.

-I mean, aside from the pain, and the fear, and the panic, and the material loss, it feels like not being dead, I guess.
+I mean, aside from the pain, and the fear, and the panic, and the material loss, it feels like not being dead, I guess, so, pretty good.
 Enjoy.

 For now.